casper-ecosystem/cep18/docs/4-tests.md

 - [Step 1](#setting-up-the-testing-context) - Specify the starting state of the blockchain.
 - [Step 2](#deploying-the-contract) - Deploy the compiled contract to the blockchain and query it.
-- [Step 3](#invoking-contract-methods) - Create additional deploys for each of the methods in the contract.
+- [Step 3](#invoking-contract-entrypoints) - Create additional deploys for calling each of the entrypoints in the contract.

-The [TestFixture](https://github.com/casper-ecosystem/cep18/blob/master/example/cep18-tests/src/test_fixture/test_fixture.rs) accomplishes these steps by simulating a real-world deployment (storing the contract in the blockchain) and invoking methods in the contract.
+The [TestFixture](https://github.com/casper-ecosystem/cep18/blob/master/example/cep18-tests/src/test_fixture/test_fixture.rs) accomplishes these steps by simulating a real-world deploy that stores the contract on the blockchain and then invoking the contract's entrypoints.

 ### Setting up the Testing Context {#setting-up-the-testing-context}

-The code in the [Utility directory](https://github.com/casper-ecosystem/cep18/tree/dev/tests/src/utility) initializes the blockchain's [global state](https://docs.casper.network/concepts/glossary/G/#global-state) with all the data and methods a smart contract needs.
+The code in the [utility directory](https://github.com/casper-ecosystem/cep18/tree/dev/tests/src/utility) initializes the blockchain's [global state](https://docs.casper.network/concepts/glossary/G/#global-state) with all the data and entrypoints the smart contract needs.

 Below is a subset of the required constants for this project.
 For the most up-to-date version of the code, visit [GitHub](https://github.com/casper-ecosystem/cep18).